aaronpkelly/aaronpkelly.github.io/_posts/2020-05-31-Hosting-a-serverless-static-website-on-AWS-S3.md

 ---
-title: AWS S3 - Hosting a static website with no servers
+title: Hosting a serverless static website on AWS S3
-description: AWS
+description: Hosting a serverless static website on AWS S3
 date: 2020-05-31
 tags:
     - aws
+	- s3
+	- static website
+	- serverless
 ---

+# Hosting a serverless static website on AWS S3
 I really like serverless technologies.
 Like, a lot.

 Being able to serve content, or host a useful tool, and letting someone else worry about managing the servers, is pretty amazing.

-# Serverless static website hosting

 One morning, I woke up early and started thinking about static website hosting, don't ask me why.
 I remember seeing a tutorial somewhere that used AWS S3